7227 Cement Finisher Supervisor I

 Applications completed improperly may be cause for ineligibility, disqualification or may lead to lower scores.
 If you have any questions regarding this recruitment or application process, please contact the exam analyst, Angie Ignao, by telephone at (415) 554-6107 or by email at firstname.lastname@example.org.

-ALL APPLICANTS MUST SUBMIT VERIFICATION (PROOF) OF A VALID CALIFORNIA DRIVER’S LICENSE, AND QUALIFYING EXPERIENCE, AND/OR COPY OF CERTIFICATE OF COMPLETION OF RECOGNIZED THREE-YEAR CEMENT MASON APPRENTICESHIP PROGRAM (IF APPLICABLE) BY OCTOBER 26, 2018, 5:00 PM.
+ALL APPLICANTS MUST SUBMIT VERIFICATION (PROOF) OF A VALID CALIFORNIA DRIVER’S LICENSE, AND QUALIFYING EXPERIENCE, AND/OR COPY OF CERTIFICATE OF COMPLETION OF RECOGNIZED THREE-YEAR CEMENT MASON APPRENTICESHIP PROGRAM (IF APPLICABLE) BY NOVEMBER 9, 2018, 5:00 PM (EXTENDED).

 Verification of experience MUST show hours of work as a cement mason.
 Verification of experience must be signed by the employer, on the employer's letterhead, and specify dates of service (mm/dd/yy), job titles, total number of actual hours worked as a cement mason, and duties performed which meet the minimum requirements.
 City and County employees will receive credit for the duties of the class to which appointed.
 Credit for experience obtained outside of the employee's class will only be allowed if recorded in accordance with the provisions of Civil Service Commission Rules.
 City employees may submit performance evaluations or letters from the appointing officer of the department as proof of qualifying City experience, but must verify outside qualifying experience as stated above.